Protocol Specification

 Population: 12 million

-These numbers are illustrative projections at the genesis reference rate, not guarantees.
-Actual purchasing power depends on ecosystem development, merchant network depth, and productive adoption.
-The numbers demonstrate structural fiscal capacity, not predetermined outcomes.
+These figures are illustrative projections at the genesis reference rate, not guarantees.
+They describe structural fiscal capacity, not predetermined outcomes.
+Actual purchasing power depends on ecosystem development, merchant-network depth, and productive adoption.

 Comparative Analysis